Disposal of Hazardous Waste

 Bring your household hazardous waste to one of the free HHW drop-off events outlined in our Operating Schedule.
 Please note: HHW does not accept any household hazardous waste at the business office.
 Site addresses and directions to the facilities are only made available to residents at time-of-appointment to prevent unauthorized drop-offs and to ensure safe collection by professional staff.

-Attention Cupertino and Palo Alto residents: Please do not make an appointment with the link above.
-Contact your city's Household Hazardous Waste program listed below:
+Please do not make an appointment with the link above.
+Contact your city’s Household Hazardous Waste program for more information:

 You may not use the residential program.
 If you are a small business, call (800) 207-8222 to find out if your business qualifies for the Conditionally Exempt Small Quantity Generator (CESQG) Program.